jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 };
 ```

-And finally, we turn it into a derivation for an actually runnable QEMU image:
+This is how we turn it into a derivation for an actually runnable QEMU image:

 ```nix
 iplz-vm = inputs.nixos-generators.nixosGenerate {